krrish-joshi/krrish-joshi/README.md

 ---

-## 🌍 Find Me Around
+## 🌍 Connect With Me

 📫 **Email**: [joshikrrish445@gmail.com](mailto:joshikrrish445@gmail.com)
 💼 **LinkedIn**: [linkedin.com/in/krrish-joshi-bab294261](https://www.linkedin.com/in/krrish-joshi-bab294261/)

 ---

-⚡ *“Turning ideas into reality through code, creativity, and curiosity.”* ✨
+⚡ *“Building the future of AI, one project at a time.”* ✨